 Be sure to use GMO-free ascorbic acid.
 I recommend Nutribiotics because it is certified free of GMOs (90% of Vitamin C sold in the US is made from — mostly GMO — corn grown in China, a country with an abysmal record when it comes to food safety).

-4—SALTWATER GARGLE: This is an old home remedy but it really helps, especially with sore throats: gargle twice a day with hot salt water — preferably organic hand-harvested Celtic Sea Salt , or any good quality unrefined sea salt.
+4—SALTWATER GARGLE: This is an old home remedy but it really helps, especially with sore throats: gargle twice a day with hot salt water — preferably organic hand-harvested Celtic Sea Salt , (Flower of the Ocean is my favorite) or any good quality unrefined sea salt.
 (Commercial table salt has the goodness refined out of it and usually contains dextrose—to make you consume more, of course.)
 If you’re really brave, try a warm saltwater nasal douche.
 It feels strange at first — snorting up a spoonful of salt water, letting it run through (cleanse) your nasal passages and then spitting it out — but once you get the hang of it you’ll want to make it part of your daily regimen, as do millions of people benefiting from this part of the Ayurvedic tradition, using a neti pot.
 Plus, it reminds me of body surfing…

-5—ZING LOZENGES: Suck — don’t chew or swallow — one every two hours for a day or two.
+5—ZINC LOZENGES: Suck — don’t chew or swallow — one every two hours for a day or two.
 If you start to have a funny/metallic taste in your mouth, stop, you’ve had enough.
 And do check the labels, both of your Zinc and of any Multivitamins you take to make sure that you NEVER take more than 90 mg Zinc in a day.
 My favorite brand of zinc lozenges is “Now”.
 Inexpensive and they taste the best!

 6—Take a nice HOT BATH every night, adding one to two quarts of HYDROGEN PEROXIDE per bath.
 Soak for 20 to 30 minutes.
 Hydrogen peroxide kills virus through the permeable membrane that is your skin, and has no untoward effects on the skin or anything else (e.g., it’s not going to bleach your hair).
 Plus the heat of the bath in and of itself will have you sweating out toxins.

 7—To relieve congestion prepare a GINGER STEAM: Peel and chop a few tablespoons of fresh organic ginger root.
 Add ginger to a few cups of good quality water and bring to boil.
 Remove from heat.
 Place the pot of water on a table before you.
 Arrange yourself into a relaxed and comfortable position.
 VERY CAREFULLY place head down over the steam and drape a towel over your head and inhale deeply and slowly, alternating through your nose and though your mouth for 10 minutes twice a day.
 Keep the towel snug around your head to maintain heat; you want the steam to be as hot as you can stand without hurting yourself.
 This feels very satisfying, cleansing and relaxing.
-Also serves to kill bacteria and virus.
+The heat serves to kill bacteria and virus.

 8—In cases of laryngitis, a drug store product called Glyco-Thymoline is helpful in restoring one’s voice ASAP.
 It’s the gargle of choice for opera singers — and slam poets — for whom the show must go on no matter what.